Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: Background

-More can be said for evolutionary parabolic equations, which are geometrically privileged in the class of all parabolic equations.
-Indeed, there is geometric test of evolutionarity: it was shown in Theorem 5.4 of \cite{McMillan:ParabolicsI} that a given parabolic equation can be put in evolutionary form if and only if its associated parabolic system has a choice of parabolic coframing for which
+Evolutionary equations are geometrically privileged in the class of all parabolic equations, and more can be said of them.
+Indeed, there is geometric test for evolutionarity: it was shown in~Theorem 5.4 of~\cite{McMillan:ParabolicsI} that a given parabolic equation can be put in evolutionary form if and only if its associated parabolic system has a choice of parabolic coframing for which

 This in turn is equivalent to the refined structure equations